TOP

 Abstract Illustration:

-• The Corporation established the Secretariat Division under the Board of Directors as the unit responsible for corporate governance, and set up an appropriate number of qualified corporate governance personnel according to Article 7-02-01 of the Corporation's Guidelines for Corporate Governance.
-The qualifications and duties of the Board Secretariat manager complies with the criteria for corporate governance officers.
-On December 13, 2023, Board Secretariat Secretary Secretary-General Joe Wang was appointed the Corporation's corporate governance officer at the 8th meeting of the 10th Board to protect shareholder rights and strengthen Board functions as he possesses legal qualifications and served in managerial capacities for more than three years, handling the legal, shareholding, and corporate governance affairs of listed companies.
+• The Corporation designated the Board Secretariat Division as the unit responsible for corporate governance, and set up an appropriate number of qualified corporate governance personnel according to Article 7-02-01 of the Corporation's Guidelines for Corporate Governance.
+The qualifications and duties of the Board Secretariat manager comply with the criteria for corporate governance officers.
+On June 11, 2025, the Board appointed Chief Secretary Barret Wang as Acting Board Secretariat and Corporate Governance Officer, taking office on June 12, 2025.
+Acting Board Secretariat and Corporate Governance Officer Barret Wang serves as the highest ranking officer responsible for corporate governance matters to protect shareholder rights and strengthen Board functions; he possesses legal qualifications and served in managerial capacities for more than three years, handling the legal, shareholding, and corporate governance affairs of listed companies.
 The main duties of the corporate governance officer are to handle Board and shareholder meeting matters in accordance with law, prepare meeting handbooks for Board and shareholder meetings, assist directors in taking office and continued training, provide directors with information necessary for implementation of business matters, and assist directors in complying with laws and regulations.
-The implementation status of corporate governance within the Corporation will report at the 14th meeting of the 10th Board on June 12, 2024, and will be periodically reported to the Board every year.
+Corporate governance implementations were reported at the 27th meeting of the 10th Board on June 11, 2025, and will be periodically reported to the Board every year.

 1. Assisting the Board or its committees with drawing up annual work plans and meeting agendas, and collecting, researching, analyzing, or providing related materials.